canada-ca/accelerators_accelerateurs-azure/Deployments/demov3/msfirewall/mgmt-ADDS/readme.md

     },
 ```

-There is already a modified parameters file in the infra-fortinet-nsg parameters folder called deploy-20-vnet-subnet-mgmt-postadds.parameters.json... so no need to edit any file to complete the next step.
+There is already a modified parameters file in the demo-core-msfw-nsg\parameters folder called deploy-20-vnet-subnet-mgmt-postadds.parameters.json... so no need to edit any file unless you insist on doing so ;-)

 You then need to re-deploy the management vnet using the modified parameter file with: